openflighthpc/docs.openflighthpc.org/docs/index.md

   <div id="ready-container">
     <h1>Ready to get started?</h1>
     <p>
-      Begin creating your HPC solution by reading the Openflight documentation or start creating a cluster with Flight Solo.
+      Begin creating your HPC solution by reading the OpenFlight documentation or start creating a cluster with Flight Solo.
     </p>
     <div id="ready-buttons">